Hank Foley: Academic work and career

+He was the doctoral advisor of MIT professor Michael Strano and University of Kansas professor Mark B. Shiflett.
+He was also the undergraduate advisor for MIT chemical engineer Zachary Smith.

 NYIT presidency

 The Board of Trustees of New York Institute of Technology (NYIT) announced on March 29, 2017 the appointment of Foley as the new president of NYIT, effective June 1, 2017.
 The installation ceremony took place on April 12, 2018.
+His last day was June 30, 2025.